 - save the environment?

-- or embark on another worthwhile cause?
+- or make an impact on another worthwhile cause?

 What sort of jobs will be available in the charity?

-Using your specialist skills
+Use your specialist skills

 The huge range of roles available in the charity sector also provides plenty of scope for putting your particular qualifications to use.

-Third sector organisations are so diverse that you can work for them in just about any capacity – whether your background is in science, education, health, administration, publishing, property, law or another specialism.
+Charities and not-for-profit organisations are so diverse that you can work for them in just about any capacity – whether your background is in science, education, health, administration, publishing, property, law or another specialism.

 - Cancer Research UK, for example, runs a range of funding schemes that support scientists carrying out cancer research in different specialist fields and at different stages in their careers.